spiral/docs/orm/basics.md

 Inspected entities 1, average rank Good (0.95).
 ```

-> You can use model schema only to add new columns, renaming and removing must be done via migrations - meaning removing column declaration from model will not remove such column from table.
+> You can only use the model schema to add new columns.
+Renaming and/or removing them must be done via migrations.
+This means that removing the column declaration from your model will not remove this column from your table.
-> Due migrations are mounted right before schema update, you are able to use them as part of ORM flow.
+> Since migrations are mounted right before the schema updates, you are able to use them as part of your ORM flow.

-And again we can check if our table was successfully modified using command "db:describe users", this time i switched my connection to PostgresSQL:
+Again we can check if our table was successfully modified using the command "db:describe users".
+This time we switched our connection to PostgresSQL:

 ```
 Columns of primary.users: